mhite/wif-with-gcp-ta/wif-aws-to-gcp.md

 #### Option 2: Native STS token sequence

-This authentication sequence does not provide full compatability with all Google Cloud APIs.
+This authentication sequence does not provide full compatibility with all Google Cloud APIs.
 However, it should work with most Splunk Add-on for Google Cloud Platform inputs except Pub/Sub Lite.

 ##### Prepare environment variables